 Dome vs. Flat Glass Ports - General

 In general, flat lenses are a great choice for capturing images that start and/or end above water.
 Today’s array of excellent variable zoom lenses also works well with flat Outex lenses since it gives the user a great range of choices in capturing above, split level, and underwater photos with a single lens, without having to exchange gear.
 Long lenses (greater than 24mm) also work well with flat lenses underwater in most conditions.
 The example below taken with a regular Outex flat lenses illustrates this point.

 Flat lenses are inexpensive, smaller, and lighter than dome ports, and they work well underwater, just as they do above water.
 But light travels differently in water.
 Underwater housings offer different solutions for underwater photography, and dome lenses are a great solution to accommodate the property differences between those mediums.
 Outex is one of the only manufacturers offering glass ports (not plastic or acrylic), which is optically superior in both conditions.
 Both flat and dome Outex lenses are made of imported, professional-grade glass.
 And as most of the Outex underwater photography system, our lenses, both flat and domes, are modular and compatible with all of the housings/covers, and accessories.

 All of the Outex flat lenses screw onto your lens filter thread (just like a UV filter or polarizer) and can work with any lens.
 But some lenses, such as fisheye or hooded lenses do not have a filter thread.
-Those require a dome lens, and Outex offers a series of adaptors and brackets that make our different dome sizes to be compatible with all lenses, both threaded or unthreaded (fisheye, hooded, etc.).
+Those require a dome lens, and Outex offers a series of adaptors and clamps that make our different dome sizes to be compatible with all lenses, both threaded or unthreaded (fisheye, hooded, etc.).
 In other words, the Outex dome kits, like the rest of the system, grows with your needs/changes over time, and you only purchase what you need, and the rest of the system is compatible.
 All covers work with all domes, lenses, etc. And vice versa.